YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 I wanto the easily verify and  test parts or the whole System by issuing a single shell call.

 #### 6.1.1.
-Clarity and breavity of the end to end tests
+Clarity and brevity of the end to end tests

 As an ITOPS
-In order to be able to verify all the features and functionalities of the tool within the System I want to see the results of each test in 1 fow in the following format:.
+In order to be able to verify all the features and functionalities of the tool within the System I want to see the results of each test in 1 flow in the following format:.

 #### 6.1.2.
 Abort end-to-end tests on single test fail

 As an ITOPS
-In order to be able to run continuously end-to-end tests and skip for several runs failing teists I want to be able to configure the single e2e entry point script to skip certain tests, but report me what was skipped.
+In order to be able to run continuously end-to-end tests and skip for several runs failing tests I want to be able to configure the single e2e entry point script to skip certain tests, but report me what was skipped.

 ### 6.2.
 Logging

 As a Full-Stack Developer
-In order to quickly understand what is hapening in the application I wanto to have easy-to-use and highly customizable logging to both file and console.
+In order to quickly understand what is happening in the application I wanto to have easy-to-use and highly customizable logging to both file and console.

 #### 6.2.1.
 Control flow logging